 “We’re here today with a generation of new disruptive technologies feathering into the automotive world.
 These new technologies and innovations make it possible to share resources in ways we thought could never be done before,” said Hackett in a keynote address, noting, “It’s not about the cities getting smarter, but the humans having a better day.”
 Continue reading

 Down the Road, by Brandy A. Schaffels

 Why Does My New Car Start-Stop?

-The average driver spends 16 minutes each day idling in traffic — or approximately four days a year without actually going anywhere, according to a study published by Sustainable America.
-Idling American cars burn 3.8 million gallons of fuel each day, says a study by The Hinkle Charitable Foundation; that adds up to a staggering 3,900,000,000 gallons of gasoline wasted in the U.S. each year by idling vehicles.
+The average driver spends 16 minutes each day idling in traffic — or approximately four days a year without actually going anywhere, which adds up to a staggering nearly 4 billion gallons of gasoline wasted in the U.S. each year due to idling.

 Engine stop/start is designed to minimize fuel consumption by automatically shutting off the engine when the car comes to a stop at a red light or in standstill traffic; some vehicles even disconnect the engine from the drivetrain when coasting at highway speeds.
 When a driver takes his or her foot off the brake to press on the gas, the engine restarts almost instantaneously, and the car is again ready to drive forward. ~by Brandy Schaffels